“When Love Hurts” – You need to Get This DVD

-NOTE: Subsequent to posting this article, one of our readers watched this DVD series and send the following comment, which I think is right on.
+NOTE: Subsequent to posting this post, one of our readers watched this DVD series and sent the following comment, which I think is right on.
 I had missed it completely and so I really appreciate this insight.
 The comment shows a definite deficiency in the series —

-When Love Hurts: Understanding And Healing Domestic Abuse, is available either on Amazon or at the Mending the Soul Ministries store (see the menu item at the top of this blog page).
-This is an excellent series of four, 27-minutes each segments entitled:
+When Love Hurts: Understanding And Healing Domestic Abuse is available either on Amazon or at the Mending the Soul Ministries store (see the menu item at the top of this blog page).
+This is an excellent series of four, 27-minute segments — the segments are titled:

 The series is a production of Day of Discovery, an arm of Radio Bible Class Ministries, Grand Rapids, MI.
 And this was amazing to me.
 I can remember as a kid listening to Dr. DeHann with his gravelly voice every Sunday morning on the radio.
 This is a conservative, Bible-believing Christian ministry, and so I initially purchased the DVD with skepticism, which was only overcome because Steven Tracy’s website (Mending the Soul) sells and recommends it.

 I just spent the last two hours watching the entire DVD, and it is excellent.
 Christians tell their stories of abuse, how the church in a few cases helped them, and how in many cases it did not.
 The tactics of abuse are described, real repentance is examined vs. false “I’m sorry’s” and a challenge to the church is issued to step up, get educated, and start advocating justice for victims.